-The historic public impeachment hearing involving President Donald Trump continues with a third State Department official Friday.
+The historic public impeachment hearing involving President Donald Trump is over.

-Former U.S. Ambassador to Ukraine Marie Yovanovitch told Congress that attacks from corrupt interests have created what she calls a crisis at the State Dept.
+Former U.S. Ambassador to Ukraine Marie Yovanovitch testified for about five hours, telling Congress that attacks from corrupt interests created what she called a crisis at the State Dept.

 In his opening statements, House Intelligence Committee Chairman Adam Schiff said Yovanovitch was “smeared and cast aside” by Trump because she was considered an obstacle to his personal and political agenda.

 Yovanovitch told lawmakers that she was the victim of “a campaign of disinformation” that used “unofficial back channels” leading to her ouster from Ukraine.
 She says it “continues to amaze” her that Americans partnered with “Ukrainians who preferred to play by the old corrupt rules” in pressing for her removal.

 Yovanovitch went on to say that senior State Department officials did not defend her from attacks from the president’s allies, including former New York Mayor Rudy Giuliani.
 She is telling lawmakers about a “crisis in the State Department.”

 She says: “The State Department is being hollowed out from within at a competitive and complex time on the world stage.”